EPCCed/eidf-docs/docs/services/s3/s3-python.md

 ### Create an S3 client to read from a public project bucket

-For an S3 client to anonymously read from public project buckets, there is no need for any AWS CLI configuration nor environment variables, nor authentication.
+Disabling bucket name validation as described in the previous section is required to anonymously read from a public project bucket.
+However, there is no need for any AWS CLI configuration nor environment variables nor authentication.

-To read from public project buckets requires the use of bucket names of form `<project-name>:<bucket-name>`.
-However, as described in [Public project buckets or buckets of other projects](./getting-started.md#public-project-buckets-or-buckets-of-other-projects) such bucket names are strictly invalid and some S3 tools do not allow such bucket names to be used.
-By default, Boto3 validates bucket names, and so disallows these, but the validation can be turned off.

 An S3 client that meets these requirements can be created as follows: